amirbitran/dbfold/MCPU/README.md

 Create <PDB_ID>.sec_str manually.
 File contains secondary structure assignment for each protein residue (see publication [1]). first line: use input secondary structure?
-(9/0 = yes/no) second line: secondary structure type (H/E/C = helix/sheet/coil) For most applications, the first line is entirely 0's (no input secondary structure) and the second line is set to entirely C's
+(9/0 = yes/no) second line: secondary structure type (H/E/C = helix/sheet/coil) For most applications, the first line is entirely 0's (no input secondary structure) and the second line is set to entirely C's.
+Note that if any secondary structure character is anything except C, then the value of USE_CLUSTER specified in the cfg file will be overwritten by a default value (see move.h).
+This may lead to the implementation of (detailed-balance violating) knowledge moves!

 Place input files, along with the pdb file, in the directory sim/DHFR/files/ (currently contains sample input files for DHFR)